 The Government of Mexico, through Mexico’s Ministry of Foreign Affairs (SRE), offers scholarships for study or research at the Master’s, Ph.D. and Postdoctoral level or for medical specialization and sub-specialization.
 Canadians must apply to one of the participating post-secondary institutions (pdf, 85 kb) listed on Mexico’s website.
 Please note that each participating institution offers different academic programs within the scholarship program.
 Applicants must ensure that their field and level of study is offered at the institution selected.
 It is recommended that interested applicants also review the requirements at the institution of interest to them.

 Scholarships are not offered for studies in business administration, plastic surgery, accounting, marketing, dentistry and advertising and related areas.

 Applicants who do not meet Spanish language requirements may be eligible for up to six months (or half the period of the scholarship) of Spanish language training at an institution assigned by SRE to the scholarship recipient before the start of graduate courses.
 Language training is subject to a letter of acceptance for graduate studies by a participating post-secondary institution.

 The award includes:

 The scholarship duration varies on the program and level of study:

 The terms and conditions are as follows:

-The deadline for the application is 11:59 p.m.
-EDT, October 31, 2013.
-Applications received late or incomplete will not be considered.
+The deadline to submit an application is 11:59 p.m.
+EDT, October 31, 2014.

 Applicants must ensure that a permanent email address is included in the application.